airstack/core/README.md

 deploying distributed apps as fun and painless as possible for both developers and devops.
 Airstack/core can be used independently of other Airstack tools.

+# Core Services

-Airecore is meant to always be extended to provide additional services:
+Airstack/core is meant to always be extended to provide additional services:
 NodeJS, Ruby, PostgreSQL, Redis, etc.

 Airstack/core provides the following core services: